 - Changes in appetite

 What does CBD feel like?
 CBD doesn’t create a high the way ingesting a THC-rich marijuana strain does.
-Instead, CBD often leaves users feeling clear-headed.
+Instead, it often leaves users feeling clear-headed.
 Many people report feeling a general sense of relaxation and well-being after they take it by itself or use a high-CBD strain of cannabis.

 Because everyone’s brain, body, and metabolism are different, there’s no guarantee what the effects of cannabidiol will be.
 Doses of up to 600 mg are considered a good place to start and studies show they’re generally well-tolerated.
 It’s rare to hear of negative side effects with CBD, but as with any drug, it’s best to start with a lower dose and give it time to determine its effects.
-Generally, people find that the benefits of CBD far outweigh any negative side effects.
+Generally, people find that the benefits far outweigh any negative side effects.
 If someone did take a large enough dose to create a “CBD high,” it would likely consist of feeling lightheaded and sleepy.

 While studies have shown CBD to be well-tolerated and safe, it should be treated like any other drug or supplement.
 This means that people with health conditions should talk to their doctors before using CBD (whether in whole-plant marijuana or any form).
 This includes: